Ada Međica

-Ada Međica (Ада Међица) is an island and an urban neighborhood of Belgrade, the capital of Serbia.
+Ada Međica (Ада Међица) is a river island and an urban neighborhood of Belgrade, the capital of Serbia.
 It is located in Belgrade's municipality of Novi Beograd.
-Ada Međica is an ovally shaped river island in the Sava river, a 1.5 km long and 200 m wide, covering an area of 13.4 ha.
+Ada Međica is an oval-shaped river island in the Sava river, a 1.5 km long and 200 m wide, covering an area of 13.4 ha.
 It is located just north of the central part of the much larger Ada Ciganlija.

 Name

-The name of the island, Ada Međica, is Serbian for "border river island" as for the centuries the Sava river was a border of many states (Roman Empire, Byzantine Empire, Kingdom of Hungary, Serbia, Ottoman Empire, Habsburg monarchy, etc.).
+The name of the island, Ada Međica, is Serbian for "border river island" as for centuries the Sava river had been a border of many states (Roman Empire, Byzantine Empire, Kingdom of Hungary, Serbia, Ottoman Empire, Habsburg monarchy, etc.).
 The island is on the borderline today too as it belongs to the municipality of Novi Beograd, and 100 m away Ada Ciganlija belongs to the municipality of Čukarica.
 The island was previously, at least until the World War I, also known as Ada Zanoga, but also as Mala Ada ("little Ada").